SteelCodeTeam/Metallics-Arts/README.md

 - Polish and Japanese translations implemented.
 - We have changed the synchronization and the use of the internal tags of the players.
 - Commands now support selectors (@a, @p...) and support not having a specific target (applied to yourself)
+- New armors, new cores for armor's recipes.
+- New In-Game guide based on Modonomicon mod.
 - Some minor github issues solved
+- Solve shield texture issues
+- Now we are using forgetag to do modpacks easier!
+- And a lot of minor changes and bug solveds!
   <br>

 ------